pytchlang/pytch-tutorials/boing/tutorial.md

 The game can get 'stuck' with the ball bouncing just straight left and right between the bats.
 This is boring.
-We'll make it so that if the ball bounces off the robot bat and is going horizontally, we'll change it to go either gently up or gently down at random.
+We'll make it so that if the ball bounces off the robot bat and is going purely horizontally, we'll change it to go either gently up or gently down at random.

 To do this, we need to use the random number part of Pytch, by bringing in the `random` module: